Center for Student Advocacy and Community

 Personal Crisis, Health and Safety

 School and life can often be challenging and overwhelming.
-Students experiencing personal crisis, distress, medical or mental health challenges, hospitalization, death of a loved one, displacement, or food/housing insecurities are welcome to contact the Office of Student Advocacy.
-We will connect you with campus and community resources, provide emotional support and develop a care plan for your personal well-being and safety in addition to your academic success.
+Students experiencing personal crisis, distress, medical or mental health challenges, hospitalization, death of a loved one, displacement, or food/housing insecurities are welcome to contact the Center for Student Advocacy and Community.
+We will provide basic needs support, connect you with campus and community resources, and develop a care plan for your personal well-being and academic success.

-We work closely with Counseling Services, Student Success Center, Dean of Students Office, Office of Financial Aid, academic colleges and other campus partners to create a network of support for our students.
+We work closely with the Counseling and Mental Health Center, Student Success Center, Dean of Students Office, Office of Financial Aid, the Registrar's Office, academic colleges and other campus partners to create a network of support for our students.

-If you are experiencing a financial hardship due to unforeseen circumstances and need financial assistance, you may apply for emergency funds.
-Please visit the Emergency Assistance webpage to determine and apply for the type of financial support you need.
+If you are experiencing a financial hardship and need financial assistance, you may apply for the Basic Needs Grant.
+Please visit the Basic Need’s webpage to determine and apply for the type of financial support you need.
 Decisions are made based on need, eligibility and supporting documentation.
-Currently, enrolled students may apply and will be considered for emergency funds when all other personal resources and financial aid are exhausted.
+Currently, enrolled students may apply and will be considered for funds when all other personal resources and financial aid are exhausted.

 We also provide consultations about financial wellness and information about financial management resources.
 We make referrals to campus departments including the Office of Student Financial Aid and Student Business Services.
 Students are encouraged to contact the Financial Aid office for aid re-evaluation if their life circumstances have recently changed.